 Is it legal?

 Everything we sell is both ethically and legally obtained.
-Paperwork for each animal is kept on file and reviewed by the Oklahoma Wildlife Department.
+When available paperwork for each animal is kept on file and reviewed by the Oklahoma Wildlife Department.
+Many of our pieces are from antique collections, this means paperwork is often not available as pieces have been passed around so many times before making it's way to us.

 We do not offer any custom work, including taxidermy, pet memorials, bone cleaning, and insect pinning.